davygravy/rescue-dg/README.md

 __Note__:  I was in sudoers group, but `which ubinize` yielded nothing.
 I had to add `/usr/sbin` to my path so that `ubinize` would be called correctly (see `custom-rs/post-processv3.sh` script).  `ubinize` is in the mtd-utils package and is essential for converting the raw `rootfs.tar` to a ubifs format.
-For me,something like `export PATH="/usr/sbin:$PATH"` worked for me.
+For me,something like `export PATH="/usr/sbin:$PATH"` worked, along with a simple invocation of `ubinize` just to test it.